clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 #.
 Do the same for the Linux filesystem partition type by highlighting the
-   :guilabel:`sda3` menu entry and entering the information shown in figure 14 to set the :file:`/` root directory:
+   :guilabel:`sda3` menu entry and entering the information shown in figure 14 to set the :file:`/` root directory and enable formatting:

    .. figure:: figures/cmi-step7-root.png
       :scale: 50 %